diadata-org/decentral-feeder/README.md

 }
 reg.MustRegister(m.uptime)
 ```
-* The uptime metric is updated periodically by calculating the time elapsed since the application started:
+The uptime metric is updated periodically by calculating the time elapsed since the application started:
 ```uptime := time.Since(startTime).Hours()
 m.uptime.Set(uptime)
 ```
-* time.Since(startTime) calculates the elapsed time since the startTime variable was set.
+`time.Since(startTime)` calculates the elapsed time since the startTime variable was set.
-.Hours() converts the elapsed time into hours.
+`.Hours() ` converts the elapsed time into hours.
-m.uptime.Set(uptime) sets the current value of the uptime gauge.
+`m.uptime.Set(uptime)` sets the current value of the uptime gauge.
-* Then we push the metrics to the pushgateway
+Then we push the metrics to the pushgateway:
 ```
 pushCollector := push.New(m.pushGatewayURL, m.jobName).
     Collector(m.uptime)